Buy Pre-War Cards

 Well, let’s start with the obvious.
 Twitter is a social media platform and it’s easy to sign up if you don’t have an account.
 You do need a Twitter account to participate.
 If you don’t have one, you can get one here.
 It takes approximately 2-3 minutes to sign up.

 After you sign-up, then follow this site’s account.
 You can do that by going here then clicking on the Follow button.
-Then, all of the site’s posts will show up on your Twitter feed.
+Then, all of the site’s posts will show up on your Twitter feed (along with whoever else you follow).

-The sale usually consists of a few dozen lots where I’ll offer an assortment of cards at set prices.
+The sale usually consists of 50-100 lots where I’ll offer an assortment of cards at set prices.

 How do these sales work?